 Girling Law’s Role in Your Eviction Strategy

 Even if your eviction proceeds, you want a law firm that can handle all stages of the eviction process.
-You want a firm with plenty of experience in Justice of the Peace Courts.
-You want an eviction lawyer who is a familiar face to those Justices of the Peace.
-When the tenant appeals to County Court, you need an attorney who understand and has experience fast tracking and challenging these appeals.
-When your tenant takes your case to a bankruptcy court, U.S. District Court, or to a Texas Court of Appeals, you need an attorney who can roll with these punches.
+You want a real estate law firm with plenty of experience in Justice of the Peace Courts.
+You want an experienced North Richland landlord attorney who is a familiar face to those Justices of the Peace.
+When the tenant appeals to County Court, you need an attorney who understands and has experience in fast-tracking and challenging these appeals.
+When your tenant takes your case to a bankruptcy court, U.S. District Court, or a Texas Court of Appeals, you need an attorney who can roll with the punches.